felixgro/framez/README.md

 # GGallery

-Simple auto-optimizing mansonry galleries for your wordpress website.
+Simple auto-optimizing masonry galleries for your wordpress website.

 * Lightweight, fast & easy-to-use
 * Automatic preview and thumbail generation for better performance while keeping the originals downloadable